Skip to content

 • one bad rank with multiple problems

-• one phase uneven in input and another uneven in compute
+• one phase uneven in input and another uneven in compute, H2D, or wait

 • more than one imbalance pattern at the same time